scholarslab/NeatlineWaypoints/README.md

   1. Uncompress the `.zip` archive.

-  2. Move the `NeatlineSimile` into the `/plugins` folder in you Omeka installation.
+  2. Move the `NeatlineWaypoints` into the `/plugins` folder in you Omeka installation.

   3. In the Omeka administrative interface, click on **Plugins** in the top navigation bar and find the listing for "Neatline Widget ~ Waypoints".
 Click on "Install."